JeffBNimble/lol-datadragon-content-provider/Readme.md

 # Installation
 Use [Carthage](https://github.com/Carthage/Carthage).
 This framework requires the use of Swift 2 and XCode 7 or greater.

-Specify the following in your Cartfile to use swift-adapters-fmdb:
+Specify the following in your Cartfile to use lol-datadragon-content-provider:

 ```github "JeffBNimble/lol-datadragon-content-provider" "0.0.16"```